 Curcumin has a powerful anti-inflammatory effect.
 It reduces pain, inflammation and stiffness of the joints.
 It alleviates inflammatory problems related to multiple sclerosis, rheumatoid arthritis and psoriasis, and combats intestinal inflammation.

 Curcumin plays a key role in gastrointestinal protection.
 It is a natural anti-acid that acts very effectively against stomach acidity and gastritis.
 It increases the production of mucosa and protects the walls of the stomach.
 It also stimulates the bile flow to the intestine, improving the digestion of fats.

 Anticancer, Antimicrobial and Antifungal

 Curcumin inhibits the growth of pathogenic bacteria, viruses and fungi, such as Candidas.
-In addition, curcumin has proven anticancer properties.
-Glutathione favors the production of NK cells, also known as killer cells, which help the immune system destroy cancer cells or infected by viruses.
+In addition, curcumin has proven anti-cancer properties.
+Glutathione favours the production of NK cells, also known as killer cells, which help the immune system destroy cancer cells or infected by viruses.
 Curcumin inhibits the protein cyclooxygenase-2, related to certain types of cancer.
-It is also a protector of DNA and inhibitor of skin cancer, melanoma and breast cancer.
+It is also a protector of DNA and an inhibitor of skin cancer, melanoma and breast cancer.